 The squatter must possess the land exclusively.
 This means that the trespasser cannot share possession with other tenants, the owner, strangers, or other squatters.

 The squatter must reside on the property for the entire 10 years required for an adverse possession claim in Wisconsin.
 They cannot leave for weeks or months, return later, and then claim the time they were absent as part of their continuous possession period.
 The time the squatter resides on the property must be uninterrupted.

 You have probably come across the term ‘color of title’ during your research into squatter’s rights.
 Color of title simply means that the ownership of a property is not ‘regular’.
 The owner is missing one or more of the correct legal documents, registrations, or memorials.

-In Wisconsin, a squatter must have some sort of color of title to make an adverse possession claim.
-Having color of title reduces the required continuous possession time to 10 years (down from the regular 20).
-If a squatter has color of title and pays property taxes (as we will touch on below), the continuous occupation time is reduced to 7 years instead.
+In Wisconsin, a squatter must have color of title to make an adverse possession claim.
+Having color of title reduces the required continuous possession time to 10 years (reduced from the standard 20 years).
+If a squatter has color of title and pays property taxes, the continuous occupation time is reduced to 7 years instead.

 Do Squatters Have to Pay Property Taxes in Wisconsin?

 Non-payment of real estate taxes or levies do not bar a squatter’s adverse possession claim in Wisconsin.
 Squatters occupying the property as required under color of title only need to do so for 10 years without paying taxes while those without color of title must do so for 20 years to be able to acquire the property through adverse possession.

 However, when a squatter pays property taxes in addition to having some form of color of title, the required continuous possession time is reduced to 7 years (reduced from the usual 20 years).